com-gft-deuba/unity.release-1/README.md

 ### Required software

-- A debian installation (i.e. in WSL) other linuxes will probably work too.
+- A debian installation (i.e. in WSL).
+Other linuxes will probably work too.
 - The 'make' utility.
 - Both the 'docker' and the 'kubectl' commandline tools.
 Both require correct configuration to access the docker engine and the kubernetes deployment.
 When running in WSL a docker-desktop installation with activate kubernetes fulfills all requirements.
 - (Optional) to build the Microservices locally, GO at version 1.16 is required.